 Puberty was awkward enough when you were the one going through it.
 So how can you help your kids through all the changes?

-Premature infants, known as preemies, come into the world earlier than full-term infants.
-They have many special needs that make their care different from other babies.
+Premature infants, known as preemies, come into the world a few weeks earlier than full-term infants.
+They can have special needs that make their care different from that of other babies.

 From the moment parents greet their newborn, they watch the baby's progress eagerly.
 But how can they tell if their child is growing properly?